-You fully understand the impact investment fees have on your investment performance.
+You fully understand the impact that investment fees have on your investment performance.
 How much you pay in investment fees can have a material effect on your investment performance, especially over the long term.
-Traditional investment advisors typically charge anywhere from 1% to 3% of the value of your portfolio, while robo-advisors charge less than 1%.
-In fact you can get robo-advisors with investment fees as low as 0.15% per year to manage your investments.
+Traditional investment advisors typically charge anywhere from 1% to 3% of the value of your portfolio, while robo advisors charge less than 1%.
+In fact, you can get robo advisors with investment fees as low as 0.15% per year to manage your investments.
 All things being equal, this can improve your investment performance dramatically.

 You don’t need much in the way of direct contact.
 Some people like personal contact in connection with their investments, while others have no need for it.
-If you’re perfectly content turning the job of managing your investments over to someone else, someone with whom you have little if any contact, robo-advisors are a good choice.
-Just make sure you’re okay with not having a human advisor to talk to in the event the stock market crashes.
-That’s often the time people most want to speak with an advisor or broker directly.
-If you’re prepared to ride out the downturn and you don’t have a need to analyze it with a person who is intimately familiar with your investments, then the robo-advisor route will work for you.
+If you’re perfectly content turning the job of managing your investments over to someone else — with whom you have little, if any, contact — robo advisors are a good choice.
+Just make sure you’re okay with not having a human advisor to talk to in the event that the stock market crashes.
+That’s often when people most want to speak with an advisor or broker directly.
+If you’re prepared to ride out the downturn and you don’t have a need to analyze it with a person who is intimately familiar with your investments, then the robo advisor route will work for you.

 You’re willing to let someone else do ALL your investing.
-When you invest in a robo-advisor platform, the site will handle all of your investment activities for you.
+When you invest in a robo investing platform, the site will handle all of your investment activities for you.
 All you need to do is fund your account.
-If you prefer this kind of investment arrangement, a robo-advisor will work well for you.
+If you prefer this kind of investment arrangement, a robo advisor will work well for you.